-In a new series, we’re bringing you into the world of hospitality professionals as they go about their shifts and share how they get it all done.
+In a continuing series, we’re bringing you into the world of hospitality professionals as they go about their shifts and share how they get it all done.

 “I don’t have the schedule of a normal chef,” Emily Wallendjack says with a laugh.
 Wallendjack is the pastry chef at Cookshop in New York City’s Chelsea neighborhood, a restaurant known for its focus on vegetables and proteins cooked in the wood-burning oven or on the rotisserie spit or grill and for having one of the busiest brunch services in the area.